Regional Contest Rules

 Clarification requests are accepted only in English.

-A team fills out a Clarification Request form and
+A team fills out a Clarification Request form in

 -